 Bipolar and Emotions: The Difference Between Mood Swings and Bipolar

 We all know how unpredictable and random bipolar disorder can be.
 It is perhaps this unpredictability that makes life most difficult for people like us.
 One day, we can feel completely balanced and healthy.
-The next day – or sometimes the next minute – it can feel as though we can’t get out of bed or perform even the most minimal task.
-Unfortunately, we never know what’s coming until it is upon us.
+The next day – or sometimes the next minute – it can feel as though we cannot get out of bed or perform even the most minimal task.
+Unfortunately, we never know what is coming until it is upon us.

 Those of us who have bipolar may experience them more dramatically and more frequently, but we should not confuse mood swings with a bipolar episode.

 Bipolar is a complex psychiatric disorder caused by a chemical imbalance in the brain.
-This chemical imbalance can cause us to experience severe, prolonged bouts of depression (or “lows”) on one end of the spectrum; and dangerous and overwhelming episodes of mania (or “highs”) on the other.
+This chemical imbalance can cause us to experience severe, prolonged bouts of depression (lows) on one end of the spectrum and dangerous and overwhelming episodes of mania (highs) on the other.
 These extreme highs and lows are characteristic of bipolar disorder.

 Over the years, I have fashioned my own list of coping strategies that help me manage my emotions when they feel out of whack.
 I have an actual written checklist that I refer to on any given day when I might be experiencing disquieting emotions like sadness, anxiety, hypersensitivity, or agitation.

-I can’t tell you how much this list has helped me.
+I cannot tell you how much this list has helped me.
 When I start to feel like my emotions are getting the best of me, I pull out the list and randomly pick an activity.
-If that one doesn’t work, I make another selection from the list.
+If that one does not work, I make another selection from the list.
 I just keep going until I feel better, and I almost always feel better if I earnestly pursue activities that I know work for me.

 Here are five things that help me manage my bipolar and emotions:

-- I jam to some uplifting music.
-I have a special playlist of songs that pump me up or enhance feelings of “okayness,” and I choose music depending on my mood.
-When I am feeling down, I crank up the volume, sing to myself (at the top of my lungs), and dance around the house.
+- Jam to some uplifting music.
+I have a special playlist of songs that pump me up or enhance feelings of being okay, and I choose music depending on my mood.
+When I am feeling down, I crank up the volume, sing to myself (at the top of my lungs) and dance around the house.
 When I am feeling too excited, I choose music that is calming and comforting.
 Music therapy has been proven to sooth the bipolar brain and has immediate results.
 It tricks your brain into thinking about something else and uplifts your mood.

-- I call or text a friend in my support circle and ask them what they are doing to get my mind off myself.
+- Call or text a friend in a support circle.
 There are incredible benefits to socializing when you are afflicted with bipolar disorder.
-I am truly blessed to have an amazing group of women in my life who know me, understand me, and continue to encourage me.
+I am truly blessed to have an amazing group of women in my life who know me, understand me and continue to encourage me.
 I even have a code word I can send to my best friend when I am really not okay, so she will know to respond immediately.
-The code word is “broccoli.”
+The code word is broccoli.
 (I know.
 It’s funny.
 Go ahead and laugh!)

-- I meditate for twenty minutes.
-Many people with bipolar are afraid of meditation because they don’t want to sit in silence with their own chatterbox-of-a-mind.
+- Meditate for 20 minutes.
+Many people with bipolar are afraid of meditation because they do not want to sit in silence with their own chatterbox-of-a-mind.
 I understand!
 I used to feel the same way!
-However; I have learned the many advantages of meditation by going to a weekly Zen group.
+However, I have learned the many advantages of meditation by going to a weekly zen group.
 Meditation is a very simple practice.
 All you have to do is close your eyes and sit in silence.
 It gives you permission to embrace your emotions instead of running from them, which takes the power out of them.

-- I go for a twenty-minute walk and I just walk.
-I don’t obsess about how fast I am walking or how many calories I am burning.
-I just put one foot in front of the other and walk ten minutes one way and ten minutes back.
+- Go for a 20-minute walk.
+I do not obsess about how fast I am walking or how many calories I am burning.
+I just put one foot in front of the other and walk 10 minutes one way and 10 minutes back.
 This helps work out anxious energy and helps me refocus my mind on my own health and wellness.
 Plus, any amount of exercise will immediately change the biological makeup of the brain and release feel-good chemicals that will make you feel better.

-- I treat myself to a simple pleasure.
+- Treat yourself to a simple pleasure.
 This may be a chai tea at Starbucks or a chocolate bar.
 Then, I sit in the car and enjoy it.
 This offers me a change of scenery and allows me to indulge my senses in a pleasurable way.
-By the way, there is no shame in my game – I WILL leave the house in my pajamas when I am feeling super depressed and can’t deal with changing my clothes!
+By the way, there is no shame in my game – I will leave the house in my pajamas when I am feeling super depressed and cannot deal with changing my clothes!
 I have also been known to cry into my Starbucks, but by the time I am done, I almost always feel more grounded, and the tears subside.